bluebanquise/bluebanquise/resources/documentation/_build/html/_sources/learn_ansible.rst.txt

   mkdir /etc/ansible/roles/shipyard/tasks
   mkdir /etc/ansible/roles/shipyard/templates

 Tasks folder contains tasks to perform, and main.yml file inside will be the starting point for Ansible.
-Templates folder will contains our templates (configuration files) in Jinja2 language.
+Templates folder will contain our templates (configuration files) in Jinja2 language.

 Task
 ^^^^